 - Check out the MSRP (Manufacturer Suggested Retail Price) of your car and the price to get it on the road ( taxes etc.)

-- Then you need to research and find out what could be your car’s the residual value after using for ten years.
+- Then you need to research and find out what could be your car’s residual value after using it for ten years.

 - Subtract this residual value amount from your car purchase price and divide it by the number of months to get the depreciation for each month.

-- Calculate the current resale value of your car by removing depreciation cost from original MSRP and make adjustments as per the time of usage.
+- Calculate the current resale value of your car by removing depreciation cost from the original MSRP and making adjustments as per the time of usage.